History of Georgia Bulldogs football in Timeline

 1904: Game Against Florida Predecessor Institution

-In 1904, Georgia includes a game against one of the four predecessor institutions of the modern University of Florida (a Georgia win) that national sportswriters and Florida's athletic association do not include.
+In 1904, Georgia played a game against one of the four predecessor institutions of the modern University of Florida, which Georgia includes in its series record.

-On November 3, 1920, Morgan Blake of the Atlanta Journal wrote a story about school nicknames and proposed the nickname 'Bulldog' for the athletic teams at the University of Georgia.
+On November 3, 1920, Morgan Blake of the Atlanta Journal wrote a story about school nicknames and proposed the nickname "Bulldog" to describe the athletic teams at the University of Georgia.

-After a 0-0 tie with Virginia on November 6, 1920, Atlanta Constitution writer Cliff Wheatley used the name "Bulldogs" in his story five times, and the name has been used ever since.
+After a 0–0 tie with Virginia on Nov.
+6, 1920, Atlanta Constitution writer Cliff Wheatley used the name "Bulldogs" in his story five times, popularizing the name for the Georgia team.

-In 1920, Georgia was conference co-champion in the Southern Intercollegiate Athletic Association (SIAA).
+In 1920, Georgia was a conference co-champion in the Southern Intercollegiate Athletic Association (SIAA).

-In 1921, Georgia, along with 12 other teams, left the Southern Intercollegiate Athletic Association (SIAA) to form the Southern Conference.
+In 1921, the Georgia Bulldogs, along with 12 other teams, left the Southern Intercollegiate Athletic Association (SIAA) and formed the Southern Conference.

 In 1932, the Georgia Bulldogs left the Southern Conference to form and join the Southeastern Conference (SEC).

-Since 1933, the Georgia-Florida rivalry has been played annually (except for two occasions) at the neutral-site of Jacksonville, Florida.
+Since 1933, the Georgia-Florida rivalry has been played annually at the neutral site of Jacksonville, Florida.

-In 1939, Wally Butts first introduced the "silver britches," as they are colloquially known.
+In 1939, Wally Butts first introduced the "silver britches" as part of the Georgia Bulldogs' uniform.

 1943: Games Against Georgia Tech

-In 1943, Georgia does not include a game against Georgia Tech (a UGA loss) in its reckoning of the series record, because Georgia's players were in World War II and Georgia Tech's players were not.
+In 1943, Georgia played a game against Georgia Tech that is not included in Georgia's reckoning of the series record because Georgia's players were in World War II and Georgia Tech's players were not.

-From 1944, the Bulldogs played each season against the Alabama Crimson Tide.
+From 1944, the Georgia Bulldogs played each season against the Alabama Crimson Tide.

 1944: Games Against Georgia Tech

-In 1944, Georgia does not include a game against Georgia Tech (a UGA loss) in its reckoning of the series record, because Georgia's players were in World War II and Georgia Tech's players were not.
+In 1944, Georgia played a game against Georgia Tech that is not included in Georgia's reckoning of the series record because Georgia's players were in World War II and Georgia Tech's players were not.

 In 1961, a red block "G" logo was added to Georgia's grey leather helmet.

 In 1964, Vince Dooley incorporated the oval "G" onto the helmet as part of uniform changes.
-Anne Donaldson designed the new helmet.
+Anne Donaldson designed the forward oriented stylized "G".

-Until 1965, the Bulldogs played each season against the Alabama Crimson Tide.
+Until 1965, the Georgia Bulldogs played each season against the Alabama Crimson Tide.

-In 1980, consensus selectors included Berryman, Billingsley, Rothman, Football News, Helms, NCF, Poling, Sagarin (ELO-Chess), and Sporting News for the Georgia Bulldogs.
+In 1980, consensus selectors for the Georgia Bulldogs' national championship included Berryman, Billingsley, Rothman, Football News, Helms, NCF, Poling, Sagarin (ELO-Chess), and Sporting News.

 Prior to the 1980 season, the "silver britches" were re-added to Georgia's uniform with a red-white-black stripe down the side.
 Since the 1980 season, Georgia has utilized the same basic uniform concept.